 Visiting New York in 2 days can be done!
-We planned 2 days in NYC with our family of five and had an amazing first time visit to NYC.
+We planned a 2 day NYC itinerary with our family of five and had an amazing first time visit to NYC.

 With Broadway, unique shopping, some of the United States biggest landmarks, and so many food options, New York City is a great city to visit for families.